-A: While we do not yet have a physical location for the store, we do have a temporary office at 814 S. 8th Street, Manitowoc.
+Until we secure an absolute site for the store, we do have a temporary office at 814 S. 8th Street, Manitowoc.
 We are thankful to Scott Retzak for sharing this wonderfully visible space with us.

 NOTE: As of now, our office must be closed to the public, but you can reach us by phone or text at 920-905-7334 or or by this website.